 Economics has been described as the study of the ways in which society allocates scarce resources between competing ends.
-'Macroeconomics' includes theories about the level and growth of a nation's economic activity, about international interdependence, and about the causes of unemployment and inflation.
-'Microeconomics' studies the behaviour of individuals making economic choices in a variety of roles: people who are choosing jobs and deciding how to spend their income; managers who are organizing production and devising strategies to sell what they produce; as well as politicians and civil servants who are seeking to promote public welfare, even if it is to produce a satisfied population who might then further the politicians' own careers.
+'Macroeconomics' includes theories about the level and growth of a nation's economic activity, 'Microeconomics' studies the behaviour of individuals making economic choices in a variety of roles.

 The second year (Part IIA) has three compulsory papers: microeconomic theory; macroeconomic theory; and econometrics (the analysis of economic data using statistical techniques).
 Second year students are also required to take a fourth paper from among four options: mathematics for economists, sociology, economic development or labour economics.

 In the final year (Part IIB), there are two compulsory papers, again divided between microeconomics and macroeconomics but now with an emphasis on the application of the student's cumulated theoretical knowledge to economic problems, plus a compulsory dissertation (7,500 word maximum) on a subject chosen by the student.
 Third year students must then choose two additional papers from among a dozen or more options that include advanced economic theory, industry, financial economics, public economics, and topics in economic history, as well as papers that follow on more directly from the second year options in mathematical economics, development, or sociology.
 Part I and Part II examinations are all classed at Cambridge, with all papers (and the third year dissertation) carrying equal weight; that is, there are five components in the Part I classification, four components in the Part IIA classification, and five components in the Part IIB classification.